bjack205/altro.org/README.md

 ### Code Syntax Highlighting

-Code blocks will be automatically highlighted when the programming name is placed right after the code block ticks as ```juila.
+Code blocks will be automatically highlighted when the programming name is placed right after the code block ticks like so: ```juila.
 If there is no programming language, the code block will be unstyled.

 ### Doc-config.json

 The doc-config.json file is to order how the documents will be placed in the documentation.
 This is a very important step because if it is not included in the config file, it will NOT show up on the page.
-It is in JSON format of doc objects.
-Each doc object must have a label and path.
-The path is to the mdx file so if your mdx file is nested directly in docs root directory it will be `[nameofdoc].mdx`.
+It is written in JSON format of doc objects with properties of label, path, and children.
+The label will be placed as the title on the left navigation panel of docs page.
+The path is to the mdx file so if your mdx file is nested directly in docs root directory it will be `[docName].mdx`.
+Your url path name is basically your file name.
 If it is nested doc, it will be placed within the children of that object as so:

 ```
 [